 As video games become more advanced, game developers must create well-rounded characters with appropriate dialogue.
 The script and the voiceovers need to be an integral part of the video game developing process — not just an afterthought.

-A voice actor often isn’t given a full script — just isolated lines that will most likely be bewildering without any context.
+A voice actor often isn’t given a full script — just isolated lines that can be bewildering without context.
 If this is the case, the voiceover talent should have a deep understanding of the characters they will be portraying, as well as the game’s plot.

 When game designers take the time to harness the power of a voiceover, the results speak for themselves.